Psychological Testing and Assessment

 In an academic or educational context

-At what level is the student functioning in reading, written language, and mathematics?
+At what level does the student function in reading, written language, and mathematics?

 What factors are interfering with the student's progress in school?

-Is it a learning disability or some type of psychological disorder that contributes to a student's slow academic progress and danger of grade retention?
+Is it a learning disability or some psychological disorder that contributes to a student's slow academic progress and danger of grade retention?

 How is the student functioning socially and emotionally?